btk44/raspberrypi-server/README.md

 * server speed depends on your internet connection (upload and download speeds) - remember that
 * RPi transfer is faster via cable than wifi
 * when RPi was connected via cable to my router some other devices in my network (1 PC, 1 phone and a printer) had issues with wifi connection
-* my RPi cannot power 2x2.5 drives connected via USB (no matter which ones) - it was causing errors and I needed to reboot the system.
+* my RPi cannot power 2x2.5" (one ssd and one hdd) drives connected via USB (no matter where if usb2 or usb3) - it was causing errors and I needed to reboot the system.
 I have only one ssd disk (with the system) connected and the rest is connected via USB hub with external power supply.

-to be continued...
-July 15th 😉